Hello everyone, and welcome to PT Pioneer.

 With small groups, you can even develop periodized programs with progressive volumes and loads as training progresses.

-In many cases, you can slot in a dedicated group that remains consistent through the program.
+You can often slot in a dedicated group consistently throughout the program.

-This helps you effectively implement periodized programs or progressive programs that allow everyone to experience notable results.
+This helps you effectively implement periodized or progressive programs that allow everyone to experience notable results.

-Large group training is different because you typically can’t implement progressive programs or periodization such as you would with small group training.
+Large group training is different because you typically can’t implement progressive programs or periodization like small group training.

-Large group training is a common feature in fitness facilities or studios with regular class schedules.
+Large group training is common in fitness facilities or studios with regular class schedules.

-The classes on offer will be based on a simplified method of preprogrammed workouts.
+The classes will be based on a simplified method of preprogrammed workouts.

 These workouts are often determined by set stations with specific equipment or exercises or based on choreographed routines.